Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: Motivating Examples

 \section{Motivating Examples}

 We show two examples where the combination of ChatGPT helps to improve the matching and test repair results.

-\textbf{Without self-correction.} Table \ref{table:motivation_example} shows the target element to be matched by \watertool in the old version of the MantisBT app, and the list of candidate elements returned by \watertool{}.
-Initially, \watertool{} have incorrectly ranked the ``Candidate 1'' as the top 1 element.
-Given the ranked list generated by \watertool, ChatGPT can make the correct matching by returning ``Candidate 6'' as the correct element.
-ChatGPT also explains that it selects the element because ``they share the most similar attributes: xpath, text'' (its explanation consistency (EC) is equal to 1).
-After matching, our approach feeds ChatGPT with the repair prompt, and it generates the repair in Figure~\ref{listing:repair}.
-The generated fix uses (1) a different locator (\texttt{By.xpath} instead of \texttt{By.name}), and (2) the XPath from ``Candidate 6'' for updating the broken statement.
+\textbf{Without self-correction.} Table \ref{table:motivation_example} shows a target element to be matched by \watertool{} in the old version of the MRBS app, and key candidates from the returned list by \watertool{}.
+Initially, \watertool{} identifies elements with the same text as the target and returns the first match.
+However, in this case, two elements share the same value for the ``text'' attribute as the target element, and the second one has more similar XPath, position, and size to the target element than the first match, and ChatGPT correctly selected ``Candidate 2'' as the matching result from this ranked list.
+ChatGPT also explained that it chose this element ``Because they share the most similar attributes: xpath, text, tagName, x, y, width, height.'' (its explanation consistency is 0.8, because all attributes except for XPath are consistent with the selection, and the most similar XPath is ``/html[1]/body[1]'' from another candidate).
+After matching, our approach fed ChatGPT with the repair prompt, and it successfully repaired the broken statement by updating the locator with XPath from ``Candidate 2''.
+In this example, with ChatGPT's explanation being 80\% consistent, the subsequent matching step by ChatGPT helps select the correct but lower-ranked candidate, leading to successful repair.

-\textbf{With self-correction.} Figure~\ref{listing:sc_example} shows the fix generated by \watertool+ChatGPT before ($result1$) and after self-correction ($result2$).
-The explanation provided by ChatGPT for $result1$ is ``Because they share the most similar attributes: xpath, text, tagName, linkText.''.
-Our explanation validator detects that the explanation of the attributes \emph{text} and \emph{linkText} are inconsistent with the selection (Explanation Consistency=0.5).
-After self-correction, \watertool+ChatGPT repair this broken statement correctly and the result is represented as $result2$.
-The explanation for $results2$ is ``Because they share the most similar attributes: xpath, text, tagName, linkText.''
-(Explanation Consistency=0.75 because all attributes except for XPath are consistent with the selection).
+\textbf{With self-correction.} Figure~\ref{self correct example} shows the matched elements for another target element (\textcircled{\raisebox{-0.9pt}{1}}) selected by \watertool+ChatGPT before and after self-correction.
+Initially, \watertool+ChatGPT selected (\textcircled{\raisebox{-0.9pt}{2}}) with the explanation ``Because they share the most similar attributes: xpath, text, tagName, linkText.''.
+However, our explanation validator detects inconsistencies in the attributes \emph{text} and \emph{linkText} (Explanation Consistency=0.5) and provided this feedback via the self-correction prompt.
+Guided by this, \watertool+ChatGPT revised its selection to (\textcircled{\raisebox{-0.9pt}{3}}) correctly, with a new explanation ``Because they share the most similar attributes: xpath, text, tagName, linkText.''
+(Explanation Consistency=0.75 as all attributes except XPath were consistent with the selection).
+This example highlights how the self-correction mechanism, supported by the explanation validator, guides ChatGPT to identify and fix its inconsistencies to improve matching results.